 Here is an example of a search for “women’s clothing.”
 The top four hits are advertisements and the first organic result appears after the last ad.

 At the bottom of the page after the tenth organic result, three more Google ads appear.

-One of the most popular platforms (if not, the most popular platform) to set up your ad campaigns is Google AdWords.
-Google AdWords can easily measure your ROI.
+One of the most popular platforms (if not, the most popular platform) to set up your ad campaigns is Google Ads.
+Google Ads can easily measure your ROI.
 It shows you which ads are performing well and which ones are not as well as how many conversions you receive.
-AdWords will also show you how much you need to bid in order to be on the first page of search results or even how much you need to bid to be the very first result every time.
+Ads will also show you how much you need to bid in order to be on the first page of search results or even how much you need to bid to be the very first result every time.

 Display ads consists of banner ads that display on other websites users visit.
 You have probably seen display ads but may not be fully aware of what they are or how they work.
 Display ads are used to retarget potential customers who have visited your site but navigated away without making a purchase.
 They may show recently viewed products to entice you to return to the site and keep shopping like the ad shown below.